-For further information on technology, delivery terms and conditions and prices please contact your nearest Infineon Technologies Office in Germany or our Infineon Technologies Representatives worldwide (see address list).
+For further information on technology, delivery terms and conditions and prices please contact your nearest Infineon Technologies Office in Germany or our Infineon Technologies Representatives worldwide.

 Warnings

 Due to technical requirements components may contain dangerous substances.
 For information on the types in question please contact your nearest Infineon Technologies Office.